 Hengistbury Head Visitor Centre

 A day at Hengistbury Head Nature Reserve is truly a great day out, even outside of the summer.
 It is still full of wildlife, rare plants, and of course, the thousands of years of important archaeological history.
-There is plenty to discover and explore using the Hengistbury land train or take the paths and trails, by foot or by bike.
+There is plenty to discover and explore use the paths and trails, by foot or by bike.
 Wrap up and prepare for a bracing walk!

-We recommend the Visitor Centre as a first port of call: it’s free entry and you can pick up some maps and tips on what to look out for on your walk.
+We recommend the Visitor Centre which has the TripAdvisor Travellers' Choice Award 2020 as a first port of call: it’s free entry and you can pick up some maps and tips on what to look out for on your walk.

 The interactive exhibition explains all about the archaeology, ecology and geology celebrating 14,000 years of Bournemouth’s prehistory from the Stone Age through to the present day.
 Handle objects used by the Stone Age, Bronze Age and Iron Age people who lived, hunted and worked here.